This is the documentation home page for V-Ray Benchmark.

 V-Ray Benchmark is an application that tests your system resources to measure how well your system renders V-Ray scenes using both the CPU and the GPU(s).
 Through a standalone executable, users can run V-Ray Benchmark to see how well their system performs rendering sample scenes for a fixed amount of time without having V-Ray installed.
 There are two ways of benchmarking your machine - using the dedicated GUI application, or alternatively through the command-line interface.

 Results can be submitted to an online site that aggregates all submitted system specifics and their scores for comparison sake.
 This is useful for making decisions on upgrades and allocating system resources as required.
 Also, it's just pretty cool!

-- Benchmark your system for CPU and GPU performance with V-Ray
+- Benchmark your system for CPU and GPU (CUDA and RTX) performance with V-Ray

 - Post scores and compare with other system builds to benchmark.chaosgroup.com

 - Tweak or upgrade components and see their real-world impact